httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Explicit Key

-The "key" parameter is decoded and used directly if present.
+The "key" parameter is decoded and used as the input keying material if present.
 The "key" parameter MUST decode to exactly 16 octets in order to be used as input keying material for "aesgcm128" content encoding.

 Other key determination parameters can be ignored if the "key" parameter is present.